zotonic/zotonic/doc/ref/models/model_site.rst

 .. highlight:: django
 .. include:: meta-site.rst

-Retrieve information which is stored in the site's `config` files.
+Retrieve information which is stored in the site’s `config` files.

 The site configuration is stored for each site in ``priv/sites/<sitename>/config`` and files in